anira-project/anira/docs/benchmark-usage.md

 ## Benchmarking anira Without Inference

 If you want to benchmark anira without inference, just measuring the runtime of the pre- and post-processing stages and the runtime of the `process` method, you can use the `anira::benchmark::ProcessBlockFixture` in the same way as described above.
-The only difference is that you have to set the inference backend to `anira::CUSTOM`.If you want to control how anira handles the roundtrip in the inference threads, you can pass the optional `CustomProcessor` to the `anira::InferenceHandler` constructor as described in the [anira usage guide](anira-usage.md).
+The only difference is that you have to set the inference backend to `anira::CUSTOM`.
+As the default custom processor is doing a roundtrip.

+## Benchmarking anira With Custom Inference

+If you want to benchmark anira with a custom inference backend, define the custom inference backend as described in the [anira usage guide](anira-usage.md).
+You can then select the custom inference backend by setting the inference backend to `anira::CUSTOM` and passing the custom inference backend to the `anira::InferenceHandler` constructor.